Probing the muon g-2 anomaly with the Higgs boson at a Muon Collider: III. High-energy probes of the muon -2

-The SM cross-section of $\mu^+\mu^- \!\to c\bar{c}$ is also given by eq.~\eqref{eq:DY} and is $\sim 19$~fb at $\sqrt{s}= 3~$TeV.
-In figure~\ref{fig:hgamma} we show the 95\% C.L.\ constraints on the top and charm contributions to $\Delta a_\mu$ as red and orange lines as a function of the collider energy.
+The SM cross-section for $\mu^+\mu^- \!\to c\bar{c}$ at $\sqrt{s}= 3~$TeV is $\sim 19$~fb.
+In figure~\ref{fig:hgamma} we show the 95\% C.L.\ constraints on the top and charm contributions to $\Delta a_\mu$ as red and orange lines, respectively, as a function of the collider energy.
 Notice that the charm contribution can be probed already at $\sqrt{s} = 1$~TeV, while the top contribution can be probed at $\sqrt{s} = 10$~TeV.
 The simultaneous constraints on the NP couplings $C_{e\gamma}^\mu$ and $C_T^{\mu t}$ are shown in figure~\ref{fig:2D} for a 30~TeV collider.

 So far, we assumed CP conservation.
-If however the coefficients $C_{e\gamma}$, $C_{eZ}$ and/or $C_T$ are complex, the muon electric dipole moment (EDM) $d_\mu$ is unavoidably generated.
+If however the coefficients $C_{e\gamma}$, $C_{eZ}$ or $C_T$ are complex, the muon electric dipole moment (EDM) $d_\mu$ is unavoidably generated.
 Since the cross-sections in eq.~\eqref{eq:sigma_hV} and \eqref{eq:mumu_tt} are proportional to the absolute values of the same coefficients, a MC offers a unique opportunity to test also $d_\mu$.
 The current experimental limit $d_\mu < 1.9 \times 10^{-19}\,e\,$cm was set by the BNL E821 experiment~\cite{Bennett:2008dy} and the new E989 experiment at Fermilab aims to decrease this by two orders of magnitude~\cite{Chislett:2016jau}.
 Similar sensitivities could be reached also by the J-PARC $g$-2 experiment~\cite{Gorringe:2015cma}.

 From the model-independent relation~\cite{Giudice:2012ms}